sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 setTimeout(function() { s.stopForceAtlas2(); }, 10000);
 ```

 As a result, our albums start out in their original circle, but quickly migrate to a position that makes it much easier to identify the connections.
-Some of the top albums are tightly connected, indicating that have many musicians in common.
+Some of the top albums are tightly connected, indicating that they have many musicians in common.
 A few, however, remain isolated.
-Their musicians only make the list once.
+Their musicians make the list only once.

 <figure>
 <div id="graph-3" style="width:650px;height:600px;position:relative;left:-50px"></div>